-- In topological example gives some universal properties of the "usual" fundamental group, and (hopefully) also the connecting homomorphism in exact sequence induced by a fibration. - In algebraic examples gives another approach to semi-abelian homology.
+- In topological example gives some universal properties of the "usual" fundamental group, and also the connecting homomorphism in exact sequence induced by a fibration. - In algebraic examples gives another approach to semi-abelian homology, and again some information about a connecting homomorphism.

-- In topological example gives some universal properties of the "usual" fundamental group, and (hopefully) also the connecting homomorphism in exact sequence induced by a fibration. - In algebraic examples gives another approach to semi-abelian homology.
+- In topological example gives some universal properties of the "usual" fundamental group, and also the connecting homomorphism in exact sequence induced by a fibration. - In algebraic examples gives another approach to semi-abelian homology, and again some information about a connecting homomorphism.